open-stage/blender-dmx-web/content/docs/DMX.md

 on.
 The layout of which channel controls which feature are decided and given by the manufacturer of the device.

-Each channel can carry 8bits of information, that is a value between 0-255.
+Each channel can carry 8-bits of information (a value between 0 and 255).
-Sometimes, more precise control is needed, in that case multiple (typically two) channels are used to form 16bits - being able to carry value between 0-65535.
+Sometimes more precise control is needed - in that case multiple (typically two) channels are used to form 16-bits, allowing values between 0 and 65535.

 In order to control or visualize devices, a description of what device features are and how they are mapped to DMX channels is needed, this is where [GDTF